netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 </rpc>
 ~~~

-In case the client provides an txid value for a non-versioned node,
+In case the client provides a txid value for a non-versioned node,
 the server needs to treat the node as having the same txid value as
 the closest ancestor that does have a txid value.